Terminal Tower: External lighting

-The Terminal Tower was lit when it opened in 1930.
+The Terminal Tower was lit when dedicated in 1930.
 A strobe light on top of the tower rotated 360 degrees.
 It helped ships in Cleveland's port and airplane pilots landing at Cleveland Hopkins International Airport.

 The external spotlights that lit the tower at night were turned off as a safety measure at the beginning of World War II.
 They were not turned on again until September 22, 1974.
 They were relit on the same day that the annual Greater Cleveland United Torch Drive (a precursor to the United Way) began.
 Lights were installed on the 44th, 48th, and 52nd floors.
 In the 1960s, the strobe was retired and replaced with conventional aircraft warning lights.
 The tower only once went dark, during the 2003 blackout.

 Today, the tower's external lights include 508 LEDs that can be configured into various color schemes, such as red and green during the Christmas season and red, white, and blue for various federal holidays.

 Many Cleveland social and medical groups light Terminal Tower for their causes.
 In February, Terminal Tower is red for the American Heart Association Go Red for Women campaign, and pink for Breast Cancer Awareness month in October.
 Some of Cleveland's ethnic groups have had the Terminal Tower lit in their traditional colors, such as green on Saint Patrick's Day.
 On Polish Constitution Day, usually May 3, Cleveland's Pol-Am community lights the tower in white and red (Polish flag colors), and the tower goes red, green, and white (Italian flag colors) for Columbus Day.

 Terminal Tower also sports the colors of the various sports teams in town, such as red, white, and blue for the Cleveland Guardians, orange and brown for the Cleveland Browns, and wine and gold for the Cleveland Cavaliers.
 During the 2014 Gay Games, the tower was lit in a rainbow pattern (representing the gay pride flag).
 In January 2015, Terminal Tower was lit in scarlet and gray in support of the Ohio State Buckeyes during the football team's National Championship run as Cleveland has a large OSU fan and alumni base.

 Terminal Tower was lit in teal blue on Friday, May 15, in honor of the Class of 2020 Cuyahoga Community College graduates.
 The Tower was lit with blue and yellow in support of Ukraine during the 2022 Russian invasion of Ukraine.